rcalixte/wayland-book/src/wayland-display/creation.md

 }
 ```

 Let's compile and run this program.
-Asuming you're using a Wayland compositor as
+Assuming you're using a Wayland compositor
-you read this, the result should look like this:
+as you read this, the result should look like this:

 ```sh
 $ cc -o client -lwayland-client client.c